nimirea/tongue-twisters-online-firebase/README.md

 ## Purpose

-This directory contains code for running the speech experiments (and scheduling participants) on a Firebase instance.
+This directory contains code for running tongue-twister experiments (and scheduling participants) on a Firebase instance.
 The speech experiments are written using the Vue.js framework on the front end, and Firebase on the backend.

+Disclaimer: this code is specific to running our preregistered design.
+For anything other than a replication of our work, it will require considerable modification.

 ## Usage Guide